AllenEllis/EverySingleMonth/README.md

 2. Rename `config_sample.php` to `config.php` and update the settings inside
 3. If you want screenshots to work, run `npm i puppeteer`
 4. Run `index.php` in a web browser.

+## Questions?
+This project is in active development as of December 2019.
+If you have any questions, feel free to open a new issue and I'll do my best to respond.